crossbario/crossbar-fabric-docs/docs/SecurityHardenedDeployments.md

 * webhook
 * schemadoc

-These are all useful and good to use in different scenarios, but in a security optimized setup, we only want the bare minimum of Crossbar.io, which happens to be WAMP routing after all;)
+These are all useful and good to use in different scenarios.

+But in a security optimized setup, we only want the bare minimum of Crossbar.io, which happens to be WAMP routing after all;)

 So in a high security production setup, it is recommended to _not_ run a Web transport, and not run any Web transport services.

-None of these is essential.
+None of these are essential.
 All of these have other more specialized solutions, like for example _general_ Web and WebSocket (non WAMP) reverse proxying is probably best done using Nginx or some special reverse Web proxy package.

+---

 ### MQTT Bridge